eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ## Extending Configuration Files

 A configuration file, once extended, can inherit all the traits of another configuration file (including rules, plugins, and language options) and modify all the options.
+As a result, there are three configurations, as defined below:

+* Base config: the configuration that is extended.
+* Derived config: the configuration that extends the base configuration.
+* Resulting actual config: the result of merging the derived configuration into the base configuration.

 The `extends` property value is either: